Andres37-dev/SalvaAbuelas/README.md

 To build our project we have used:

-- [MoveNet model and code examples](https://www.tensorflow.org/hub/tutorials/movenet), under the s Creative Commons Attribution 4.0 License.
+- [MoveNet model and code examples](https://www.tensorflow.org/hub/tutorials/movenet), under the Creative Commons Attribution 4.0 License.

 - The Arduino Python package.